Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 But before setting out to track down your ancestor’s Civil War military records, you have to know what side he was on.
 Union soldiers naturally left more extensive and extant records, having fought on the winning side that had headquarters in what’s still the US capital.
 But what you can find about Confederate ancestors may pleasantly surprise you.
 You also need to know what state your ancestor enlisted from — it may not be the state where Great-great-grandpa lived when the war broke out: A volunteer may have used an enlistment center in a neighboring state if it was closer than one in his own state.
 Residents of border areas such as Kentucky may have jumped to Ohio or Indiana, say, to sign up for the Union cause.
 And don’t think that just because an ancestor lived in the heart of Dixie, he fought for the Confederacy: NARA has microfilmed records of Union Army volunteers from every Confederate state except South Carolina.
 Not sure which side your ancestor fought on, much less his state and military unit?
 That’s where the online CWSS comes in handy, with its basic information for Union and Confederate troops.
 (Ancestry.com has a similar database in its subscription collections.)

 Service records: There are many excellent sites for exploring your Civil War ancestor’s life.
-You’ll find the entire Official Records — the “OR” — of the Civil War, 128 volumes in searchable digital form at eHistory and Making of America.
-(The massive OR, officially titled The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, is also in print at many large libraries and on microfilm at the FHL, along with an index and a companion naval series.)
-Many state archives and historical societies have online Civil War databases.
-For example, I found my great-grandfather in the Civil War index at the Alabama Department of Archives and History.
-Ancestry. com has state Civil War databases as well.
+You’ll find an easy-to-read overview to the Official Records — the “OR” — of the Civil War, at eHistory and the 128 volumes in searchable digital form at HathiTrust.
+(The massive OR, officially titled The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, is also in print at many large libraries and on microfilm at the FamilySearch Library, along with an index and a companion naval series.)

 Fold3 has digitized compiled service records for Union (including US Colored Troops) and Confederate soldiers, taken from NARA microfilm.

 Confederate service records that were captured or surrendered ended up in Washington, DC, where the War Department eventually began to compile files similar to those on Union troops.
-NARA has a huge microfilmed index to most of these records, spanning 535 reels grouped by state; the FHL has the index, too.
+NARA has a huge microfilmed index to most of these records, spanning 535 reels grouped by state; the FamilySearch Library has the index, too.
 Ask for the print version, The Roster of Confederate Soldiers, 1861-1865, in libraries.
 Many of the actual records have also been microfilmed; otherwise, you can order them from NARA once you’ve found your ancestor in the index.
-NARA and the FHL also have histories of Confederate regiments that can help shed light on your ancestor’s Civil War experience.
+NARA and the FamilySearch Library also have histories of Confederate regiments that can help shed light on your ancestor’s Civil War experience.

 As my Alabama database search shows, state archives also keep Confederate records.
 It’s even possible your ancestor served in a militia whose records are kept exclusively at the state level.
-If you suspect that’s the case, check with state archives, historical societies and adjutant generals’ offices, and consult the FHL’s extensive collection of state Confederate records on microfilm.
+If you suspect that’s the case, check with state archives, historical societies and adjutant generals’ offices, and consult the FamilySearch Library’s extensive collection of state Confederate records on microfilm.

 Pensions: States also are your source for Confederate pension records, since the victorious Union government didn’t care to provide for the old age of the rebels.
 Former Confederate states that authorized pensions include Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Missouri, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas and Virginia.
-The FHL has microfilm of many of these files, saving you a trip to the state archives.
+The FamilySearch Library has microfilm of many of these files, saving you a trip to the state archives.

 Pension records for Union veterans are only a little easier, since many files are scattered across the country with various federal agencies that administered the pensions.
-Fortunately, these records are indexed, with microfilm copies available at NARA, the FHL and many public libraries (look for the General Index to Pension Files, 1861-1934 microfilm).
+Fortunately, these records are indexed, with microfilm copies available at NARA, FamilySearch Library and many public libraries (look for the General Index to Pension Files, 1861-1934 microfilm).
 Fold3 boasts a collection of almost 3 million index cards for approved pension applications of widows and other dependents of Civil War Union veterans.
 The collection is presently 99% complete.
 It also includes some veterans of the Spanish-American War, Philippine Insurrection and World War I.

 So your quest for the application files can still begin with NARA, which will direct you to the appropriate agency if the files are not in its keeping.
 Union pension files are worth the paper chase, as they typically contain such genealogical gold as the veteran’s birth date and place, date and place of marriage, wife’s maiden name, and names and birth dates of their children.
 You may even find a physical description of your ancestor.
 And don’t overlook the info about the veteran’s post-discharge residences, which can help you trace a migrating ancestor as America expanded west after the war.

 Veterans censuses: The 1890 US census included an enumeration of Union veterans (some Confederate veterans and widows are listed, too, thanks to census takers with lingering Confederate sentiments).
-Although most of the 1890 federal census was lost to fire, the veterans’ schedules for half of Kentucky and states beginning with L through Whave survived.
+Although most of the 1890 federal census was lost to fire, the veterans’ schedules for half of Kentucky and states beginning with L through W have survived.
 You can get them on NARA microfilm; your library might have indexes.
-Ancestry.com has images of the census pages plus a new every-name index in its US Census Collection.
+Ancestry.com has images of the census pages plus a new every-name index in its US Federal Census Collection.
 Your long-lived ancestors might be listed in the 1910 census, which noted both Union and Confederate veterans.

 Spanish-American War, 1898

 Volunteers for the Spanish-American War came predominantly from New York, Illinois, Pennsylvania and Ohio; the famous Rough Riders drew heavily from New Mexico.
-Both NARA and the FHL have indexes to veterans’ service records and pension files; most actual records must be obtained from NARA.
+Both NARA and FamilySearch have indexes to veterans’ service records and pension files; most actual records must be obtained from NARA.
 For online databases of card files, check the Pennsylvania State Archives (includes Revolutionary War to World War I service medal applications) and the Illinois State Archives (includes War of 1812 to Spanish-American War).

 World War I, 1917 to 1918

 The availability of military records for your genealogical research drops off sharply with 20th-century conflicts.
 Part of this is due to federal privacy regulations, which limit records access for 75 years to the veteran or, if deceased, the next of kin.
 Tragically for future historians and genealogists, it’s also due to a 1973 fire at the NPRC that sent approximately 18 million records up in smoke.
-Those include records of 80 percent of Army personnel discharged from Nov.
+Those include records of 80% of Army personnel discharged from Nov.
 1, 1912, to Jan.
-1, 1960; and 75 percent of Air Force personnel discharged from Sept.
+1, 1960; and 75% of Air Force personnel discharged from Sept.
 25, 1947, to Jan.
 1, 1964 (records of airmen with names occurring alphabetically before Hubbard, James E., weren’t burned).
 You can request surviving records from the NPRC using Standard Form 180 (get instructions online).
 WWI discharge papers also escaped the 1973 conflagration, because those veterans usually filed typed or handwritten transcripts of their papers at their hometown county courthouses.

 To find an individual on the microfilm, you need to know his name and his residence at the time of registration; for larger cities this means connecting his home location with a particular draft board — a city directory and a map of draft boards (find one on FHL microfilm 1498803) will help.
 The information you’ll find on the draft cards depends on which registration questionnaire your ancestor completed.
 Registrants on Sept.
 12, 1918, for example, were required to answer 20 questions, including name, address, age, date of birth, race, citizenship status, occupation, employer’s name and address, name and address of nearest relative, and physical appearance.